Staatsrat/icmp_c2/README.md

 This is how you can decode these messages.

-## HELP
+##
-If you are running Raspberry Pi os you will have to install `sudo apt update && sudo apt install gawk` for the server.sh pogramm.
+If you are running RaspberryPi os you will have to install `sudo apt update && sudo apt install gawk` for the server.sh pogramm.

 ## Things that don't work
 no encryption.
 Also there is no way to know what the output of your command was.
 It should be more of a shell.